 et al., The Journal of Clinical Endocrinology & Metabolism, doi:10.1210/clinem/dgaa733 (Peer Reviewed)

 Authors note: "We did not find any relationship between vitamin D concentrations or vitamin deficiency and the severity of the disease".
-While no association was found within hospitalized patients, this statement is incorrect because there is an association with hospitalization, and hospitalization is an indication of COVID-19 severity.
+While no association was found within hospitalized patients, there is an association with hospitalization, and hospitalization is an indication of COVID-19 severity.

 Hernández et al., 10/27/2020, retrospective, Spain, Europe, peer-reviewed, 12 authors.

 risk of combined death/ICU/ventilation, 83.0% lower, RR 0.17, p < 0.001, high D levels 35, low D levels 162, >= 20ng/mL risk of hospitalization * risk of death/ICU/ventilation | hospitalization.

 risk of combined death/ICU/ventilation if hospitalized, 12.0% lower, RR 0.88, p = 0.86, high D levels 35, low D levels 162, >= 20ng/mL risk of death/ICU/ventilation | hospitalization.

 risk of hospitalization, 80.6% lower, RR 0.19, p < 0.001, >= 20ng/mL.